nicobao/personal-notebook/004_choosing_api_tech.md

 ## API Gateway

-You _do not_ need GraphQL to abstract your microservices using a Public API, [unlike what some people think](https://youtu.be/aceYBBW5mz8?t=7389).
+You _do not_ need GraphQL to abstract your microservices API complexity in your Public API, [unlike what some people think](https://youtu.be/aceYBBW5mz8?t=7389).

 GraphQL happens to force you to use a specific implementation of the [API Gateway pattern](https://microservices.io/patterns/apigateway.html):